10 Signs You Are in a Relationship With a Narcissist

 They cheated — and you are expected to forgive them.
 If you hadn't spent so much time with the kids, the narcissist says, they would have gotten their needs met and they wouldn't have cheated.
-However, in a healthy relationship a partner would communicate about not having their needs met instead of cheating.
-Also, you will never meet the narcissist's needs; they have a bottomless pit of need.
+However, in a healthy relationship, a partner would communicate about not having their needs met instead of cheating.
+Also, you will never meet the narcissist's needs; they have a bottomless pit of needs.
 And if you so much as look at another person, the narcissist questions your fidelity and may resort to calling you names.
 (See "projection" above.)

 4. You never seem good enough.

 They say they cheated on you because you weren't as fun anymore.
 "It's your fault" is a common theme of the narcissist; they may say it directly or indirectly.
 When the initial "honeymoon" phase of a relationship ends (as it does in all relationships), the narcissist starts looking for ways you can improve.
-They may to comment on your appearance, sometimes in direct ways ("That outfit looks terrible") or in indirect ways )"What's that spot on your face?"),.
+They may comment on your appearance, sometimes in direct ways ("That outfit looks terrible") or in indirect ways ("What's that spot on your face?").

 5. You get "pay back" for defying them.

 If you break the narcissist's rules, get ready for the blowback.
 Narcissists will let you know when they've suffered a "narcissistic injury."
 As with an abusive relationship, blow-ups are followed by reconciliation.
 However, keep in mind that when you reconcile with the narcissist, the next blowup (and it's coming) will be bigger than the last.
 Each time there is a blowup, emotional abuse may start ramping into verbal abuse — and then into physical abuse.

 6. They are competitive to a fault.